-1. Advocacy - acting as the voice of the profession - recognizing and promoting the important contribution of the profession and its professionals
+- Advocacy - Acting as the voice of the profession—building partnerships, policies and programs that recognize, promote and support the afterschool profession and its professionals.

-The National Board believes that all board members, present and future, must:
+The National Board believes that all board members—present and future—must:

-- understand and value the vital role afterschool professionals and leaders play in the development of healthy young people;
+- Understand and value the vital role afterschool professionals and leaders play in the development of healthy young people.

 NAA Board Candidate Qualifications

 NAA is committed to creating a diverse board of leaders from a broad spectrum of organizations and agencies.
-Appointed members are chosen by the Board to reflect a broad knowledge and awareness of the issues facing the Association.
-Candidates for election are chosen for their ability to objectively consider a variety of perspectives inherent in decisions affecting the Association's future, not to represent a group, region, or interest.
+Appointed members are chosen by the board to reflect a broad knowledge and awareness of the issues facing the Association.
+Candidates for election are chosen for their ability to objectively consider a variety of perspectives inherent in decisions affecting the Association's future, not to represent a group, region or interest.

-- are selected based on their ability to demonstrate strong leadership, commitment, and connections to the field.
+- Are selected based on their ability to demonstrate strong leadership, commitment and connections to the field.

-- must be qualified to consider the perspectives, challenges, and choices inherent in the decisions affecting the Association's future.
+- Must be qualified to consider the perspectives, challenges and choices inherent in the decisions affecting the Association's future.

-- are expected to possess a broad experience in non-profit association management, leadership skills, and expert knowledge of the field.
+- Are expected to possess a broad experience in nonprofit association management, leadership skills and expert knowledge of the field.

-- must be Executive members of NAA.
+- Must be an Executive member of NAA.

-- exercising fiduciary responsibilities and stewardship with regard to NAA's goals, policies, and allocation of resources;
+- Exercising fiduciary responsibilities and stewardship with regard to NAA's goals, policies and allocation of resources.

-- contributing to a policy development that provides leadership for the Association with a focus on mission;
+- Contributing to a policy development that provides leadership for the Association with a focus on mission.

-- identifying and cultivating future association leaders; and
+- Identifying and cultivating future association leaders.

-- serving on committees and panels and being available for work with partner organizations.
+- Serving on committees and panels and being available for work with partner organizations.

 In addition, NAA continues to seek applications from individuals who have a commitment to the afterschool profession and interest in serving on the national board.
 Candidates should:

-- have highly developed oral and written communication skills and be able to use or learn to use a variety of social media and work collaboration applications.
+- Have highly developed oral and written communication skills and be able to use or learn to use a variety of social media and work collaboration applications.

-- be a “big picture” individual with the ability to grasp the nature of governance and operations of a complex, multi-faceted, intermediary, national organization;
+- Be a “big picture” individual with the ability to grasp the nature of governance and operations of a complex, multi-faceted, intermediary, national organization.

-- be a problem solver: adept at spotting issues, considering courses of action, developing a sense of pros and cons of various options, and reaching decisions;
+- Be a problem solver: adept at spotting issues, considering courses of action, developing a sense of pros and cons of various options and reaching decisions.

-- be self-confident, yet collaborative in spirit;
+- Be self-confident, yet collaborative in spirit.

-- be accustomed to dealing professionally with individuals of high achievement in a range of professions and activities;
+- Be accustomed to dealing professionally with individuals of high achievement in a range of professions and activities.